 In the main, psychological dislocation in games hinges around agency and its loss.
 Messing with perceptual cues is a core weapon in Gothic’s armory as Gothic games that play with psychological dislocation seek to unbind us from the familiar and the easy.
 Making choices of what to do next in The Stanley Parable (Galactic Café, 2011/2013), for example, brings the player up short because the game does not employ the usual cue and conventions used within games.
 In this game, as with the Bioshock games and Spec Ops, the promise of player agency is exposed as a lie.
 This is built in to the narrative of all these games but it extends beyond this to directly affect the player themselves, and not just the games’ lead characters.
 In each of these cases the effect is to demonstrate that games encourage conformity, with players simply responding by rote to the stimuli proffered.
 These are then games that are in themselves monstrous and Other.
 They dislocate and undermine the normative and comfortable pleasures of agency and mastery provided by, and expected of, most other games.
-As a form of pervasive psychological dislocation, this Gothic gaming seeks to reveal the deterministic nature of the world and bodies we live in, exposing our sense of individuality, mastery and control over ourselves and our lives as deception.
-Thereby the players of such games are staged as dysfunctional and impotent Gothic anti-heroes.
+As a form of pervasive psychological dislocation, this Gothic gaming seeks to reveal the deterministic nature of the world and bodies we live in, exposing our sense of individuality, mastery, and control over ourselves and our lives as deception.
+The players of such games are thus staged as dysfunctional and impotent Gothic anti-heroes.

 Conclusion

-American Gothic of whatever stripe is at its most interesting in games where it departs from stable and melodramatic locations of good and evil towards a secular, dislocative ‘Weird’ that is focused, like Mary Shelley’s Frankenstein (1818), in upon our dislocated selves.
-Like Penny Dreadful’s Chandler, the player of such games is no longer an innocent bystander or the hero of the day, putting wrongs to rights, but is instead caught-up in their own narrative of self-deception.
-Monstrosity, Otherness and dislocation provide the structures that give American Gothic games their character but they can be deployed to very different ends, from providing a strong sense of achievement and mastery of the game world, to exactly the opposite.
-In all cases however, examination of concepts of monstrosity, Otherness and dislocation raise critical and existential questions relevant to human psychology, metaphysics and morality.
+American Gothic of whatever stripe is arguably at its most interesting in games where it departs from stable and melodramatic locations of good and evil and moves toward a secular, dislocative “Weird” that is focused, like Mary Shelley’s Frankenstein (1818), in upon our dislocated selves.
+Like Penny Dreadful’s Chandler, the player of such games is no longer an innocent bystander or the hero of the day, putting wrongs to rights, but is instead caught-up in her own narrative of self-deception.
+Monstrosity, Otherness, and dislocation provide the structures that give American Gothic games their character but they can be deployed to very different ends, from providing a strong sense of achievement and mastery of the game world to exactly the opposite.
+In all cases however, examination of concepts of monstrosity, Otherness, and dislocation raise critical and existential questions relevant to human psychology, metaphysics and morality.
 Silent Hill 2’s Pyramid Head heraldically presides over this complex space.
-A collaged exquisite corpse, rendered from Japanese folklore and computer-generated geometry, estranged flesh that speaks through the specific vocabulary of games to our collective desire to transcend both death and our fleshly incarnation.
-Pyramid Head is never defeated or fully explained across the full set of Silent Hill games, he remains supremely enigmatic thereby persevering his emblematic status as Monstrous Other, in whose presence the rules of the game are his to command.
+A collaged exquisite corpse, rendered from Japanese folklore and computer-generated geometry, his estranged flesh speaks through the specific vocabulary of games to our collective desire to transcend both death and our fleshly incarnation.
+Pyramid Head is never defeated or fully explained across the full set of Silent Hill games; he thus remains supremely enigmatic, preserving his emblematic status as Monstrous Other with the rules of the game his to command.

 Works Cited

 Aguirre, Manuel.
 "Gothic Fiction and Folk-Narrative Structure: The Case of Mary Shelley’s